The Cat Came Back

-"The Cat Came Back" is a blues-folk gallows comedy song written by Harry S. Miller in 1893.
+"The Cat Came Back" is a blues-folk gallows comedy song about an indestructible cat written by Harry S. Miller in 1893.
 It has since entered the world of folklore and became a famous children's song.

 Theme

-The song tells a scary story about "old Mister Johnson" who had an "yaller cat" which kept coming back when he tried to get rid of it:
+The song tells a scary story about "old Mister Johnson" who had a "yaller cat" which kept coming back when he tried to get rid of it: